Jblancs/courses/courses/jest-vitest-course/README.md

 - server connections are almost always asynchronous
 - use findByRole or findAllByRoles NOT getByRole or getAllByRole

+# Create user to perform action instead of using fireEvent
+    import userEvent from '@testing-library/user-event'
+    const user = userEvent.setup()

+In tests include the user which can be used to perform actions such as hover, input, etc

+update vailla scoops to 1 and check subtotal
+    const vaillaInput = await screen.findByRole('spinbutton', {
+    name: 'Vanilla',
+    })

+    await user.clear(vaillaInput) // good to clear element before changing await user.type(vaillaInput, '1')
+    expect(scoopsSubtotal).toHaveTextContent('2.00')

 # Adding context to tests for individual tests
     render(<Component />, { wrapper: ContextProviderComponent })